harness/developer-hub/docs/feature-flags/ff-sdks/client-sdks/react-native-sdk-reference.md

  - Connect to the FF service
  - Retrieve all flags
  - Access a flag using the useFeatureFlag hook
- - Access several flags using the useFeatureFlags hook
+ - Access several flags using the `useFeatureFlags` hook.

 The following code can be placed in the `src/App.js` file: